 The Class B Campervan’s popularity in the United States has developed subcategories that have opened new RVing segments.
 Social media movements like #VanLife and blog media have developed specializing in this RV sector.
-Before you jump in with both feet, you do need to know the other side of Class B motorhomes to avoid and why you may want to avoid them.
+Before jumping in with both feet, you need to know the other side of Class B motorhomes to avoid and why you may want to avoid them.

 In this article, we’ll feature the following RVs in our discussion: